EMK-Complexity/EMK-Complexity.github.io/_events/2003-09-17-Complexity-ethics-and-creativity-conference.md

       - name: Dr Peter Corning
         job: Director
         affiliation: Institute for the Study of Complex Systems (ISCS), Palo Alto, California, USA
-        bio: "Peter A. Corning, Ph.D formerly taught in the Human Biology Program and Political Science Department at Stanford University, and served as a senior partner in a management-consulting firm.
-Dr. Corning is also a member of several scientific organizations and a past president of the International Society for the Systems Sciences.
-He has previously published over 150 articles and book chapters, as well as four books.
-His newest trade book 'Nature's Magic: Synergy in Evolution and the Fate of Humankind' was published by Cambridge University Press (2003).
-He is currently preparing a new book on 'Beyond Capitalism and Socialism: The Biological Basis of Social Justice'."
     docs:

   -